Skip to main content

 Curriculum Vitae

 Jesús Escobar arrived at Northwestern in 2008 and chaired the Department of Art History for seven years between 2010 and 2018.
 He is a scholar of art, architecture, and urbanism in early modern Spain and the larger Spanish Habsburg world.
 His 2022 book, Habsburg Madrid: Architecture and the Spanish Monarchy (Penn State University Press), examines government buildings and public spaces built and shaped in the Spanish capital between 1620 and 1700 from local, regional, and global vantage points.
-It won the 2023 Eleanor Tufts Award from the Society for Iberian Global Art.
+It won the 2023 Eleanor Tufts Award from the Society for Iberian Global Art and is currently being translated for publication by the Centro de Estudios Europa Hispánica.
 The book complements The Plaza Mayor and the Shaping of Baroque Madrid (Cambridge University Press, 2003; paperback, 2009), Escobar’s exploration of the political and spatial evolution of Madrid from a secondary city of Castile to the seat of a global empire in the late sixteenth and early seventeenth centuries.
 The first book won the 2004 Eleanor Tufts Award and was published in a Spanish-language edition in 2008 by Editorial Nerea.
 Currently, he is at work on a study of prominent seventeenth-century Americans and their experiences with architecture in Latin America and Europe.
 With Michael Schreffler of the University of Notre Dame, he is also writing Architecture of the Spanish World, 1500 to 1800, a book under contract with Princeton University Press.

 Professor Escobar is Editor of the scholarly book series, Buildings, Landscapes, and Societies, published by Penn State University Press.
-He is also Treasurer of the National Committee for the History of Art and an active participant in several professional societies.
-His research has been supported by grants from the Fulbright Program, the National Endowment for the Humanities, and the Center for Advanced Study in the Visual Arts at the National Gallery of Art in Washington, D.C.
+He is also President of the National Committee for the History of Art and an active participant in several professional societies.
+His research has been supported by grants from the Fulbright Program, the National Endowment for the Humanities, the Clark Art Institute, and the Center for Advanced Study in the Visual Arts at the National Gallery of Art in Washington, D.C.
+In 2024–25, he will be a Member at the Institute for Advanced Study in Princeton.

 Program Area: Architecture and Urbanism, Early Modern